nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-danger">

-:x: You must not review and merge your own PR.
+:no_entry: You must not review and merge your own PR.
 Instead, wait for somebody else to review it for you.
 In this way, we can cross-check each others' code, leading to fewer errors.

 </div>